Diamondfan/fairseq/examples/wav2vec/README_DRAFT.md

 Code and scripts to run domain responsible adaptation and finetuning for Wav2vec2.0.
 The similar operations can be applied to HuBERT.

 ## The three-stage DRAFT training:
-1. Pre-training with source domain data with Wav2vec2.0 loss, which is typically opensourced and can be used directly.
-In our case, we use the Wav2vec2.0-Base pretrained with Librispeech 960 hours data [download](https://dl.fbaipublicfiles.com/fairseq/wav2vec/wav2vec_small.pt).
+1. Pre-training with source domain data and the Wav2vec2.0 loss, which is typically opensourced and can be used directly.
+In our case, we use the Wav2vec2.0-Base model pretrained with Librispeech 960 hours data [download](https://dl.fbaipublicfiles.com/fairseq/wav2vec/wav2vec_small.pt).
-2. Domain responsible adaptation: Continual pre-training with target domain data with Wav2vec2.0 loss.
-Residual adapters are added after each layer in encoder for efficient contiual learning while freezing the other modules of the encoder.
+2. Domain responsible adaptation: Continual pre-training with target domain data and the Wav2vec2.0 loss.
+Residual adapters are added after each layer in encoder for efficient contiual learning while other modules of the encoder are freezed.
-3. Domain responsible finetuning: Full finetuning the encoder and residual adapters with the taget domain data and an ASR loss.
+3. Domain responsible finetuning: Full finetuning of the encoder and residual adapters with the taget domain data and an ASR loss.

 ## Usage

-DRAFT is built based on Fairseq repo and the examples in Wav2vec2.0 and HuBERT examples.
+DRAFT is built based on Fairseq repo and the examples in Wav2vec2.0 and HuBERT directories.

 ### 1. prepare the data
 First, please follow the original README to prepare the data, including wav path and transcript for ASR finetuning.
 Example: train_clean_100.tsv (each line is the path of audio and its data sample points)